Vanga kingdom: History

 The rulers of the Vanga kingdom remain mostly unknown.
 After the 2nd century BCE, the territory became part of successive Indian empires, including Mauryans, Guptas, Shashanka's reign, Khadgas, Palas, Chandras, Senas and Devas.
 The term Vangala was often used to refer to the territory.
 For example, an inscription of the South Indian Chola dynasty referred to the region as Vangaladesha during a war with the Chandra dynasty of eastern Bengal.
-After the Muslim conquest of Bengal, the region was referred to as Bangalah, which may have evolved from Vangala.
+After the Muslim conquest of Bengal, the region was referred to as Bangalah, which may have evolved from ancient name Vangala.
 The names are the precursors of the modern terms Banga and Bangla.

 Prince Vijaya

 Prince Vijaya was made the prince regent by his father, but he and his band of followers became notorious for their violent deeds.
 After their repeated complaints failed to stop him, prominent citizens demanded that Vijaya be put to death.
 King Sinhabahu then expelled Vijaya and his 700 followers from the kingdom.
 Prince Vijaya landed on the island of Lanka, present day Sri Lanka and established the Kingdom of Tambapanni.
 Prince Vijaya's dynasty (House of Vijaya) would later go on to rule the Kingdom of Anuradhapura and Sri Lanka for around 500 years.

 Prince Vijaya's party of several hundred landed in Sri Lanka, were split on the journey.
 The men, women and children were on separate ships.
 Vijaya and his followers landed at a place called Supparaka; the women landed at a place called Mahiladipaka present day (Maldives), and the children landed at a place called Naggadipa.
 Vijaya eventually made it to the island of Lanka.